hezral/inspektor/README.md

 ## Dependencies

-Ensure you have these dependencies installed
+Ensure you have these dependencies installed.
+Except for ExifTool, your Linux distribution may/may not have this already installed.

 * python3
 * libgtk-3-dev